 Actually, they often have been even more effective!
 That surprised us, too…

-At the time of this writing, we’ve conducted two dozen virtual retreats using Zoom.
-All of these retreats were successful far beyond the clients’ expectations.
+Since March 2020, we’ve been conducting virtual retreats using Zoom.
+All have been successful far beyond our clients’ expectations.
 You can see this in their own words: What couples are saying about their virtual retreats.